 Does UND have Transfer Agreements with other schools?

 Yes.
 UND has Transfer Program Agreements (also known as Articulation Agreements) with other community colleges.
 Transfer Program Agreements will help you see exactly which courses are guaranteed to transfer to UND and your major from our partner schools.

 Ask your college advisor about your school's agreements with UND, or refer to the Transfer Program Agreements from the UND Registrar's Office.

 If your school doesn't have an agreement with UND, you may review UND's Transfer Evaluation System (TES) for guidance on how courses from your school may transfer to UND.

-Will UND accept transfer credits toward its general education requirements?
+Will UND accept transfer credits toward its general education (Essential Studies) requirements?

 If you're transferring from one of the institutions within UND's transfer network, you may be able to complete all of your lower-division general education requirements at your current school and transfer the credits to fulfill UND's 39-credit general education requirements (referred to as Essential Studies).